-If you have surgery to remove some of your liver, it can be hard to absorb fats in your diet, he says.
+After you have surgery to remove some of your pancreas, for example, it can be hard to absorb fats in your diet.
 This can cause diarrhea and make it hard to absorb some vitamins, like B12 or D, that you need for good health.
 Your nutritionist can come up with a plan to add some vitamins back in, as well as minerals like calcium to keep your bones strong.

 Don't try high vitamin doses to treat your disease on your own, Reidy-Lagunes says.
 "Some vitamin treatments may make cancer worse, and have been shown to not be helpful, but actually harmful.
 Eat a whole orange instead of taking vitamin C tablets."